tykiww/tykiww.github.io/_posts/2017-03-05-fitting-a-seasonal-arima.md

 ![](https://tykiww.github.io/img/arima12/ener1.png)

 Well, how odd!
 The values seem like they move in a periodic pattern.
-I wonder why?
-(Most likely due to seasonal consumption of energy.)
-The two peaks might be explained by the energy used to heat homes in the winter and air conditioning during the summer.
-Otherwise, the plot doesn't seem to have any abnormalities.
+Most likely due to seasonal consumption of energy.
+The two peaks may be explained by the energy used to heat homes in the winter and air conditioning during the summer.
+Otherwise, the plot doesn't seem to have many abnormalities.

+### The Model

 Next, we can do a similar process in identifying the parameter estimate and errors.
 But wait..
 What are all these ones doing and what does this twelve mean?
 Well, if you have time, you might want to take a look at the explanations under the [arima(1,1,1)](https://tykiww.github.io/2017-01-05-fitting-an-arima111/) for the first component.
 The next (1,1,1)_12 stands for the seasonal component of the arima model.
-The first three ones perform an autoregression of additive data corresponding year to year while the last three ones take into consideration the oscillating month to month pattern (hence the 12 for the twelve months in a year).
-Of course, these values can all be adjusted for further fine-tuned investigation, yet this model seems to suffice for constant patterns.
+The first three perform a time-series of additive data corresponding year to year while the last three ones take into consideration the oscillating month to month pattern (hence the 12 for the twelve months in a year).
+Of course, these values may be adjusted for further fine-tuned investigation, yet this model seems to suffice for general patterns.

 ```r
 library(astsa)                              # Don't forget to install necessary packages!!